The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 At first, it seems impossible to edit each and every one of your millions of product image in your feed.
 Luckily, with tools like the Productsup image designer, you can easily create a customized image template and enrich your entire catalog instantly.

 Fore more product image tips, read our post on 11 tips for high-quality product images

 The product category is essential in your Shopping feed, as Google uses this information to match your products to a user’s query.
 It is really important that your products match Google’s product taxonomy.
 For many advertisers, this is a long and tedious job – but it is a crucial one if you want to run Google Shopping campaigns.

 Hopefully, this introduction has given you a better overview of the key things to look out for when wanting to advertise your products on Google Shopping or Facebook.
 But, this is just the tip of the iceberg when it comes to creating the perfect feed for both platforms.

 While Facebook is perhaps a little more forgiving, your feeds for both platforms will need to be in tiptop shape if you want them to perform well.
-You can learn from the experts with our best practices guide to Google Shopping and Facebook for ecommerce guide, which you can download for free.
+You can learn from the experts with our best practices guide to Google Shopping and Facebook Dynamic Ads campaign guide, which you can download for free.

 If you’re a marketer who is in charge of managing and handling large feeds containing thousands of products or more, Productsup is the ideal tool for you.
 Want to see for yourself just how straightforward and easy it is to get your products on Google, Facebook or virtually any other ecommerce channel?
 Our experts are happy to show you in a personal web demo.